worakritsoo/svelte-ionic/README.md

 **NEW FEATURE: Web Animations API included (see Avatars)**

 **NEW FEATURE: TYPESCRIPT ARRIVED!!!!!
-Configuration done and usable via `<script lang="ts">`** (I just need to add some types to the IonicController.ts so you don't get red curls)
+Configuration done and usable via `<script lang="ts">`**

+(I just need to add some types to the IonicController.ts so you don't get red curls)

 **NEW FEATURE: JAVASCRIPT CODE ADDED!!!**

 **NEW FEATURE: RATE ME FEATURE ADDED**

 Yes, I like to get your feedback!
+And I do wonder why I cant get the navigated URL as a store, so I had to make a separate one...

 All features (vision/realised)
 - Rate me - popup to see hear what your user thinks (100%)